MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Save-AzureVhd.md

 ### -StorageKey
 Specifies the storage key of the blob storage account.
-If it is not provided, **Save-AzureVhd** attempts to determine the storage key of the account in *SourceUri* from azure_2.
+If it is not provided, **Save-AzureVhd** attempts to determine the storage key of the account in *SourceUri* from Azure.

 ```yaml
 Type: String